-Education First Cambodia improves the life of smart, young, impoverished Cambodians through two programs.
+Education First Cambodia empowers smart, young, impoverished Cambodians through two programs.

 Education First Cambodia’s primary focus is its Women Scholars Program, which supports highly talented female university students who would not otherwise have the opportunity to get a degree.
 The young women, among the brightest in the country and also among the poorest, come from remote rural areas far from the universities in Phnom Penh.
 Their impoverished families, who struggled so that their daughters could complete high school, are unable to support their daughters’ continued education so far from home.

 With Education First Cambodia’s support these young women attend the most respected universities in Cambodia, most focused on STEM (science, technology, engineering and math) fields in which women are typically underrepresented.
 Education First Cambodia also provides its Women Scholars with computers, as well as training in English and critical thinking.